carsdotcom/bitcar/README.md

 The `searchTerm` argument is optional.
 If no `searchTerm` is given, then bitcar will attempt to open the current directory's repo in the browser.

+## Github personal access token settings

+If you'd like to use bitcar with your private repos, you'll need to setup a [personal access token on your github account](https://github.com/settings/tokens/new).
+Please ensure you've set the correct scope for this token.
+The `repo` scope should be fully enabled.

 ## license

 Apache 2.0